Oakland County - 63

 South Lyon was home at one time to three railroads.

 In the summer of 1871, the Detroit, Lansing and Northern was built west from Plymouth on the way to Lansing and Ionia.
 In 1880, the predecessor of the Ann Arbor Railroad built a line into town from Ann Arbor.
 The goal of this line was to continue on towards Pontiac but that did not occur under the original owners.
-The line was pulled up around 1890.
+The line from Ann Arbor was pulled up around 1890.
 In 1883 the Grand Trunk built their Jackson Branch from Pontiac to Jackson, which crossed the Pere Marquette near the elevator (photo above).
 The GTW branch line continued to serve South Lyon until the early 1980's.
-The branch line is now a paved bicycle trail through town and Reynold Sweet Parkway follows the original route.
-Today, South Lyon hosts the CSX main line from Detroit to Grand Rapids, and a passing track is located here.

 Notes

 After the first DL&N depot was destroyed by fire, the PM and GTW built a union station to serve both roads.
 The depot used a "witch's hat" design, which was also used at a few other locations in Michigan.
-In the mid-1970's, the depot was moved from its track-side location and became the center piece of a historic park in the City about 1/2 mile away.
+In the mid-1970's, the depot was moved from its track-side location and became the center piece of historic McHattie Park in the city about 1/2 mile away.

 The largest industry in South Lyon was the Michigan Seamless Tube Company, which established a tube/pipe factory here before World War II.
 The plant was served by the GTW Jackson Branch on the west side of town.
 The plant had several sidings.
 In later years, scrap steel was loaded here from the plant for recycling.